colekev/colekev.github.io/_posts/2016-7-24-predicting-international-box-office-success.md

 ## The Data

-I wanted to spend as much time as possible analyzing the data, so I avoided bringing together data from multiple sites, or trying to draw conclusions with little chance of statistical significance.
+I wanted to spend as much time as possible analyzing the data, so I avoided bringing together data from multiple sites.

-Right on a film's Box Office Mojo main page were a few potential important data:
+Right on a film's Box Office Mojo main page were some potentially important data:

 1. Budget
 2. Genre